 Means of Assessment

--A collection of both practice and graded outlines and annotations of paraphrased main ideas and key details for at least 2-3 written texts of up to 3 pages in length and for at least 2-3 spoken texts of up to 12 minutes in length that discuss issues in academic culture.
-At least 1 of the outlines must include an explanation of a graph and/or table.
+-A collection of outlines, annotations, and paraphrased main ideas and key details for at least 2-3 written texts of up to 3 pages in length and for at least 2-3 spoken texts of up to 12 minutes in length that discuss issues in academic culture.
+At least 1 of the outlines must be based on a formatted text (map,graph, table, etc.).

--At least 1 final group project, taken from the project bank, and based on the information from the written and spoken texts.
+-At least 1 project based on the information from the written and spoken texts.
 Students will demonstrate their understanding of issues in education and academic culture.
-The final product will be a visual and oral presentation to the class.
+The final product should be a compilation task.
 Possible projects might be:

 - A display or exhibition of narrated videos, posters, or Pecha Kucha presentations

--At least 1 in-class reading quiz and 1 in-class listening quiz to demonstrate mastery of skills (such as distinguishing between supporting details and examples, recognizing point of view, bias, and tone, scanning for specific information, guessing the meaning of vocabulary in context, or identifying rhetorical patterns).
+-At least 1 in-class reading assessment and 1 in-class listening assessment to demonstrate mastery of skills (such as distinguishing between supporting details and examples, recognizing point of view, bias, and tone, scanning for specific information, guessing the meaning of vocabulary in context, or identifying rhetorical patterns).

--A final exam to demonstrate mastery of reading and listening skills.
-This may be comprehensive or based on several skills only.
+-A final in-class exam to demonstrate mastery of reading and listening skills.
+This may be comprehensive or based on selected course elements.

 -At least 1 self-assessment of learning strategies, progress, and study skills (to be discussed with the instructor).